ThisIsNotANamepng/backpack/README.md

-# ASB - Assistent Subsystem for Backpacks
+# ASB - Assistant Subsystem for Backpacks

 ASB is a assistent inspired by mobile assistants such as Google Home, Siri, Alexa, and the integrated assistant device [Jacquard](https://atap.google.com/jacquard/).